Mizu-no-Kamuy ~KushiroWetland, Akan, and Mashu~ Tourism Area

-This 'Mizu-no-Kamui' water deity has furnished this impressive, plentiful natural habitat, and with the history and culture of co-existing with this nature, touches us deeply, stimulating all our five senses.
+This 'Mizu-no-Kamuy' the deity of water has furnished this impressive, plentiful natural habitat, and with the history and culture of co-existing with this nature, touches us deeply, stimulating all our five senses.

 The Characteristics of this Area